midoribowen/LogLegal/README.md

 ## Known Bugs

+* If you try to add an incident from MainActivity, a NullPointerException Error runs and the app crashes.
+ * POSSIBLE TEMPORARY FIX: have the add new incident form on LogbookActivity with incidents displaying on the same view.

 * If you select Log In in the overflow menu and go to LoginActivity, this does not do anything.
 Real Log in with authentication is not enabled yet.
 This is just a preview of this feature.

 ###### HAXM Errors